 • Menstrual irregularities

-As depicted in the map above, the problem is not unique to any one state.
-It is an increasingly prevalent problem across the country with higher and higher rates of obesity if we look at the map over the span of time.
+Obesity is an increasingly prevalent problem across the country.
 There is help available.
 Many insurance companies and even federal health programs often provide coverage for this disease.
 Now is the time to seek medical attention.
-If you have high blood pressure or any other health condition, you wouldn't wait and try to fix it on your own, so why wait with obesity.
-Speak with your healthcare provider now.
+If you have high blood pressure or any other health condition, you would not wait and try to fix it on your own, so why wait with obesity.
+Speak with your healthcare provider now or call our office directly to get the help you need to start being healthier.